blessedlex/Skynet-Zuckerberg-Edition/README.md

   4. Stop capturing packets in Wireshark, and then gather the relevant traffic and export to a capture file.
 This file will later be searched for any traffic which contains data that is not explicitly permitted according to our findings from policy and legal research.

+*3. Training and Testing DeepMask models for efficacy with varying smaple size*

 #### Delivery Stage
 *- We will compile all of our findings into our Github's project readme document and files*